With the opening of the Baldock Arts & Heritage centre a whole new range of events has been able to be added covering differents Arts and Drama

 The following events are on during the festival:

-This price covers your entry fee, a hot supper plus, of course, dessert, a reasonably priced bar (no BYO, please) as well as the Murder Mystery entertainment.
-There will also be a raffle.
+The ticket price covers your entry fee, a hot supper plus, of course, dessert, a reasonably priced bar (no BYO, please) as well as the Murder Mystery entertainment and a raffle.

 An afternoon organised around the two books, Baldock Voices and Baldock Scrapbook, which were compiled from interviews with people in Baldock in the 1990s.
 A wealth of detail on Baldock going back almost a century, with readings and photographs.